iterative/dvc.org/content/docs/command-reference/diff.md

 It defaults to comparing the current workspace and the last commit (`HEAD`), if arguments `a_rev` and `b_rev` are not specified.

-Options `--show-json` and `--show-hash` can be used to modify format of the output of this command.
+Options `--json` and `--show-hash` can be used to modify format of the output of this command.
 See the [Options](#options) and [Examples](#examples) sections below for more details.